Youth Offending Service

-Stockport's Early Intervention team offers voluntary support for children and young people who are at risk of becoming involved in criminal or antisocial behaviour.
+- offer voluntary support for children and young people who are at risk of becoming involved in criminal or antisocial behaviour

-The team work to reduce the number of young people coming into the Youth Justice System by identifying those children and young people at risk of becoming involved in offending behaviour.
+- work to reduce the number of young people coming into the Youth Justice System

-Referrals are accepted from families themselves or partner agencies such as schools, police, Community Safety Unit and children's social care.
+Referrals are accepted from families themselves or partner agencies.
+For example; schools, the Police, Community Safety Unit and Children's Social Care.

-Once the young person is referred to the Early Intervention team, they are allocated a prevention officer who will complete an assessment with the young person and their parents/carers and draw up a plan of work to reduce the likelihood of them committing offences.
+Once a young person is referred to the team, they're allocated a prevention officer.
+The prevention officer will complete an assessment with the young person and their parents/carers.
+They'll then draw up a plan of work to reduce the likelihood of them committing offences.

-- children and young people aged 8-17 years
+- children and young people aged 8 to 17 years

 - children and young people who are involved in anti-social behaviour and/or at risk of offending or re-offending